ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ### Inline

+The inline (or horizontal) layout is a lean design for up to 3 fields.
+You might want to use when:

+- you need to save vertical space in the page design
+- users need to add a lot of items
+- the component needs to be placed in 2 or more areas of the page

+The input labels are visible, and the item number is in hidden text.

+After the ‘Add another’ button is selected, a red 'remove' button appears to the right of the last field.

 {% example template="examples/inline-accounts", colocated="true", height=540 %}

-The inline (or horizontal) layout is a lean design to save vertical space.
-This layout:

-- has hidden labels
-- can be added 2 or more times to a page
-- should contain no more than 3 fields

-After the ‘Add another’ button is selected, a red 'remove' button appears to the right of the last field.

 ### Things to consider